 by Dr. Terry Tramel

-In 1981 the General Conference of the International Pentecostal Holiness Church determined that every year the first Sunday of March would serve as Faith Commitment Sunday.
-For 36 years this day has been a “Super Sunday” to countless IPHC congregations.
+In 1981, the General Conference of the International Pentecostal Holiness Church determined that every year, the first Sunday of March would serve as Faith Commitment Sunday.
+For 37 years this day has been a “Super Sunday” to countless IPHC congregations.
 On this day individuals, families, and churches affirm and reaffirm their financial support for missionaries on a monthly basis.
-While the culture is consumed with “March Madness,” this day has become a time of “March Gladness” as believers pledge their giving to some 188 missionaries serving in over 100 nations worldwide.
+While the culture is consumed with “March Madness,” this day has become a time of “March Gladness” as believers pledge their giving to some 200 missionaries serving in nearly 100 nations worldwide.
 These monies are in addition to the Lord’s tithe and other offerings that are given throughout the year.